This blog explains how to stop skin crawling feelings, its causes, symptoms, risk factors, management & the best homeopathic medicines for its cure.

 11. Zincum met: Sensation of something crawling over the skin associated with insomnia.

-A patient cannot sleep because of a formication sensation; he feels something crawling over the skin.
+The patient cannot sleep because of a formication sensation; he feels something crawling over the skin.

 Dose and Potency: Zincum met 6C, 4 globules 2 times a day for 7-10 days depending on the severity of a patient.